chunweiz/CCUX/doc/module.md

 ***
 ## Module UI5 namespace ##
 A UI5 namespace is a way for the framework to uniquely identifies a particular resource.
 In our case, everything that falls under a particular module will be namespaced after that module.
-The UI5 namespace for a module must starts with `nrg.module.` and follows by a `module identifier`.
+The UI5 namespace for a module starts with `nrg.module.` follows by a `module identifier`.

+##

 ```
 nrg.module.<module identifier>